California Background Check: 2023 Guide (New Law), Free Search

 FBI fingerprint background checks can take up to 4 weeks for record requests submitted via mail.
 Online requests can typically be turned around in three to five business days.12

-All in all the state has passed laws regulating California background check information, and new laws have been proposed so this guide serves to help those conducting background checks stay in compliance of both state and federal laws for screening tenants, potential employees and more.
+Overall, the state has enacted laws regulating California background check information, with new laws proposed; this guide helps those conducting background checks comply with both state and federal laws for screening tenants, potential employees, and more.

 Frequently Asked Questions